-9. What issue does the innovation address?
+9. What problems does this innovation seek to solve?

 - Involvement of farmers in growing local, high-market-value tree species - Diversification of farmers' sources of income by incorporating high-market-value tree species into the various farming systems - Production of selected seedlings that fruit early - Lack of seed of certain high-market-value tree species - Initiation of farmers into elementary techniques of plant nurseries - Farmers' contribution to biodiversity conservation by incorporating improved species into the various farming systems - Contribution to farmers' food and nutritional security through the domestication of domestic fruit trees - Involvement of local people in the regeneration of forest ecosystems through the use of vegetative multiplication techniques